home-assistant/home-assistant.io/source/projects/private-voice-assistant/voice_remote_esp32.markdown

 1. In Home Assistant, go to {% my integrations title="**Settings** > **Devices & Services**" %}.
    * You should now see a new **M5Stack Atom Echo** integration.
    * Select **Configure** and then **Submit**.
-   * The ESP32 integration should now show all the entities.
+   * The ESPHome config entry should now show all the entities.
    ![atom echo discovered](/images/assist/m5stack-atom-echo-discovered-03.png)
 1. Congratulations!
 You've setup your ATOM Echo device to voice control Home Assistant.
 Now give some commands.
    * Press the button on your ATOM Echo.